Effective January 1, 2019, Mr. John Mascarin is the Integrity Commissioner for the Township of West Lincoln.

 Who can file a complaint?

-An individual, an organization, local boards, advisory committees or Council as a Whole, as well as other Members of Council or local boards, can file complaints under the Complaint Protocol that is contained in Part 3 of the Code of Conduct.
+An individual, an organization, local boards, advisory committees or Council as a Whole, as well as other Members of Council or local boards, can file complaints under the Complaint Protocol that is contained in Appendix B to the Code of Conduct – Complain Procedure.

 What is the process for filing a complaint?

-Members of the public can file a complaint by following the Complaint Protocol (Code of Conduct -January 2015) and completing a signed affidavit (Formal Complaint Procedure Affidavit – Appendix B).
+Members of the public can file a complaint by following the Complaint Protocol and completing a signed affidavit Appendix B to the Code of Conduct, above.
 The complaint shall be filed with the Township Clerk and then forwarded to the Integrity Commissioner for an initial classification to determine if the matter is, on its face, a complaint with respect to non-compliance of the Code of Conduct.

 How is the complaint investigated?